kragen/derctuo/copper-salts.md

 This last sounds relatively easy, but it consumes reducing sugars, such as glucose, fructose, or lactose — but not sucrose!
-Though you can hydrolyze sucrose with HCl.
+Though you can hydrolyze sucrose with HCl — or, apparently, by boiling it with citric acid.

 I think you can also, crossing the streams, use a cupric solution to oxidize copper metal, reducing the cupric ions to cuprous ions, and